- CLASS: Mammalia (Mammals)

-Nubian ibex typically feed on grasses and leaves in the wild.
+Nubian ibex typically feed on grasses and leaves.

 Nubian ibex live in herds of up to 20 members, with offspring remaining with their maternal herd for their first three years.
 Mating occurs during the late summer or early fall, usually in October.
 This is when the strongest males fight and compete for the right to breed by pushing against each other with their horns.
 Gestation lasts about five months and the majority of young are born in March.
 A litter size of one is usual, but having twins is a possibility and has been documented.

 Ibex are found to be primarily nonvocal communicators, relying heavily on posture, eye contact, and chemical secretions to convey information to another individual.
 Males display to other males with their horns, body movements, tongue, or lips.
 They will also display to females.
 Females often bleat during estrus, and males may make several clicking, nasal sounds, or bleats.
-The rump patch is shown when animals are indicating submissiveness.
+The rump patch is shown when an ibex is indicating submissiveness.

 AT THE ZOO

 The Nubian ibex faces numerous threats, although they vary depending on geographic location.
 Competition with livestock and feral camels poses a threat in Egypt and Saudi Arabia; and so does competition with expanding feral donkey populations in Oman.
 The fluctuation in availability and distribution of waterholes in Egypt is also likely to be a major influence on ibex populations.
 Habitat loss and degradation provides significant cause for concern.
 High numbers of tourists are found at watering, feeding, and birthing sites within Israel, and the extension of back roads, livestock encroachment, and other development pressures are quickly degrading habitat in Saudi Arabia, within the ibex’s remaining refuges.
 The small size and fragmentation of remaining ibex populations is worrisome, because limited opportunities for dispersal may lead to reduced genetic diversity and decreased chances of survival.
-Hunting is an additional threat to the species across its range.
+Hunting is an additional threat.
 In Yemen, automatic weapons are owned by many people throughout the country; this is where hunting probably poses the greatest threat to the ibex.